Samaneh-Tousi/WZ_bulk-rnaseq-dea-tutorial/index.md

 ```
 <img src="assets/GSEA.png" alt="GSEA" width="700">

 ** Do not forget to cancel your interactive job after completing the tutorial at the end of WZ1 session.**

 ## 📝 Quick Feedback

 How helpful was this tutorial?

-👍 Very helpful
-🙂 Somewhat helpful
-😐 Neutral
-👎 Not helpful

-Please react with the emoji that best matches your impression!
-(Click the emoji reactions at the top of this page.)

-## 📝 Feedback Survey

 Have feedback?
 👉 **[Click here to leave a comment in the discussion thread.](https://github.com/Samaneh-Tousi/WZ_bulk-rnaseq-dea-tutorial/discussions)**